 1.1.
 Sample material to be used for tests

-Sample material and the number of samples to be collected depend on the specific disease or pathogen, the size of animals and the objective of testing (i.e. surveillance of apparently healthy animals, presumptive suspect diagnosis of clinically affected animals or confirmatory diagnosis of a suspect result from surveillance or presumptive diagnosis).
+Sample material and the number of samples to be collected depend on the specific disease or pathogen, the size of animals and the objective of testing (i.e. surveillance of apparently healthy animals, presumptive suspect diagnosis of clinically affected animals or confirmatory diagnosis of a suspect result from surveillance or suspectpresumptive diagnosis).
 See individual disease chapters in this Aquatic Manual for specific details of sample requirements.

 RATIONALE: The term “presumptive diagnosis” is only used in this section of this chapter, but the pathogen-specific manual chapters use the terms “suspect case” and “confirmed case”.
 We recommend being consistent with these terms used already throughout the manual chapters to not create confusion between “presumptive” vs. “suspect” diagnosis of a given pathogen.